 Who says you can’t make money teaching English abroad?
 While it's true that there are many travelers who choose to teach on the side as a way to wisely cover their wanderlust expenses, there is, in reality, a full spectrum of people teaching English abroad – some in the highest paid ESL jobs around the the world.
-Those seriously hoping to make a living teaching English abroad will find there are actually many places where you can expect to do much more than just “break even.”
+Those seriously hoping to make a living with their teaching English abroad salary will find there are actually many places where you can expect to do much more than just “break even.”
 But who wants to just break even?
-Scroll below to discover the countries where ESL teacher salaries are the highest for 2016-2017.
+Scroll below to discover the countries where ESL teacher salaries are the highest for 2017 and you'll know just where to teach abroad this year.

-**Disclaimer: before jumping right in and assuming any English teaching position within these top five locations guarantees a money-making salary, it is important to understand that every program is different.
+**Disclaimer: before jumping right in and assuming any ESL job within these top five locations guarantees a money-making teaching English abroad salary, it is important to understand that every program is different.
 Making the big bucks requires first looking in the right places (check), and then using a bit of critical thinking and common sense (check).
 Always read the fine print, understand the complete costs and benefits, and compare several programs to catch any outliers or inconsistencies that show up as red flags.

 First Things First